Felice Frankel: Career

-Her most recent book, Picturing Science and Engineering (MIT Press, 2018) is based on her edX course, “Making Science and Engineering Pictures, A Practical Guide to Presenting Your Work (0.111x)”.
+Her most recent books are her "Handbooks for Communicating Science and Engineering", starting with The Visual Elements—Photography in 2023.
+Frankel was interviewed by The Chemical Engineer about her new guide to help engineers in 2024.
+The Visual Elements—Design was published in March, 2024.
+The third Element, Abstraction, will be published March 2025.
+Her 2018 book, Picturing Science and Engineering is based on her MIT OpenCourseWare course.

 Working in collaboration with scientists and engineers, Frankel's images have been published in a number of professional journal articles, magazine covers, and various other international publications for general audiences such as National Geographic, Nature, Science, Angewandte Chemie, Advanced Materials, Materials Today, Proceedings of the National Academy of Sciences, Newsweek, Scientific American, Discover Magazine, and New Scientist, among others.
 In 2003–2007 she contributed a series of columns, Sightings, in American Scientist addressing the power of imaging science.

 Frankel and her work have been profiled in The New York Times, Wired, Life Magazine, The Boston Globe, The Washington Post, The Chronicle of Higher Education, National Public Radio's All Things Considered, Science Friday, The Christian Science Monitor, and various European publications.
 Her limited-edition photographs are included in a number of corporate and private collections, and were part of MOMA’s 2008 exhibition, Design and the Elastic Mind.
 Her work was featured in the 2016 MIT Museum exhibition Images of Discovery: Communicating Science through Photography.

 Frankel founded the "Image and Meaning" workshops and conferences to develop new approaches for promoting the public understanding of science through visual expression.
 She also was principal investigator of the National Science Foundation-funded program "Picturing to Learn", an effort to study how making representations aids students in teaching and learning.

 Image integrity

 Frankel is a strong advocate of image integrity for scientific and documentary photographic images.
-She also recommends appropriate use of image adjustment and enhancement techniques such as color enhancement, grayscale inversion, or selective deletion of distracting or irrelevant elements, as well as more subtle manipulations of image histograms, all in service of goals such as clarity of communication.
+She encourages researches to question various image adjustment and enhancement techniques such as color enhancement, grayscale inversion, or selective deletion of distracting or irrelevant elements, as well as more subtle manipulations of image histograms, all in service of goals such as clarity of communication.

-However, she insists that all image manipulation must be fully disclosed, to avoid misleading the reader regarding the integrity of the scientific images.
+Ultimately, the decision must not change the data.
+She insists that all image manipulation must be fully disclosed, to avoid misleading the reader regarding the integrity of the scientific images.
 In her 2018 book, Frankel has reprinted the journal publication guidelines of Nature, Science, and Cell, comparing the extensively detailed directives of the first journal with the minimal guidance given in the latter two publications as of her book's publication deadline.